 - Miss K Hemmings (Headteacher)

 - Mrs L Bell (Parent Support Advisor)

 All other staff and governors have been trained in Level 1 safeguarding and child protection and this is renewed on a 3 year cycle.

 All teachers and teaching assistants have completed Prevent training.

-- If a concern is raised regarding a child the designated safeguarding lead is informed immediately and a ‘Safeguarding Incident Report Form’ is completed.
+- If a concern is raised regarding a child, the designated safeguarding lead is informed immediately and a record made.
 The decision of the next step is then made and recorded.